 Central AC systems still represent the gold standard for home air conditioning.
 In most cases, the ductwork system that delivers cool air throughout the house will distribute heated air during winter months.
 A central air conditioning system is not sized by BTU output.
 Instead, cooling capacity is given in “tons.”
 A “ton” of cooling capacity equals the amount of heat absorbed by one ton of ice melting over a 24-hour period (roughly equal to 12,000 BTU).

 Great gains in comfort and energy savings are possible when you replace an old central AC system with a new, high-efficiency unit.
 For example, a 10-year old AC system may only be operating at under 10 SEER, while new units are available that operate above 20 SEER.
 When AC maintenance and repair isn’t providing the comfort or savings you want, it’s time to consider upgrading to new equipment.
-Alber Service Company will also help you evaluate building envelope improvements that help to reduce your AC requirements.
+Alber Service Co. will also help you evaluate building envelope improvements that help to reduce your AC requirements.

 Ductless mini-split air conditioners are usually designed to provide heating as well as air conditioning.
 In terms of cooling capacity, these units represent the middle ground between portable and whole-house AC systems.
 But this AC type typically has higher SEER ratings (greater efficiency) than other AC options.